-Chiang Mai is the second-largest city in Thailand with its population of about half a million.
+Chiang Mai is the second-largest city in Thailand with a population of about half a million.
 Located 700km from Bangkok, there are three options to reach this place, bus, train or by flight.
-The cheapest option is by Bus with the fare about 400-600Baht.
-However, I’m not sitting on a bus for 10 hours journey unless there’s no other option.
-And since flight and train are a much comfortable way of travelling, we opted for it.
+The cheapest option is by Bus with a fare of about 400-600Baht.

-Our flight touched down Chiang Mai International Airport after an hour and fifteen minutes journey.
-The moment we stepped out from the airport, my nostrils assaulted by the smell of a campfire and my eyes were a bit watery from the haze.
-My advice for those who have asthma, cardiovascular or respiratory disease to avoid travelling here in March.
-As for us, we just have to limit ourselves to outdoor activities during our three nights here in Chiangmai Boutique House.
-The boutique house located in the Old City, and it’s about 20 minutes away from the airport.
+Our flight touched down at Chiang Mai International Airport after an hour and fifteen minutes journey.
+The moment we stepped out of the airport, my nostrils were assaulted by the smell of a campfire and my eyes were a bit watery from the haze.

 The next morning, we had our breakfast at the roadside stall in front of Pratu Chiang Mai Market.